tehmoon/cmdlinebeat/README.md

 ## Disclamer
 This program executes commands and send the output to whatever you configured.

-Cmdlinebeat doesn't do any security checks nor sandboxing, so be really careful to **not run this as root** and remember that:
+`Cmdlinebeat` doesn't do any security checks nor sandboxing, so remember that:

   - what ever you execute can impact your system -- or remote systems
   - what ever you execute can leak sensitive informations
   - what ever you execute will be executed with the user that runs `cmdlinebeat` so make sure the user has a restricted access to what it should have
-  - running `cmdlinebeat` in a container with the `root` user **must still be avoided**
+  - running `cmdlinebeat` in a container as `root` just because you're in a container will come back haunting you

-I'm planing on dropping the privileges on every command so it is safe to run, until then please respect the guidelines.
+  - when running `cmdlinbeat` as `root` it will by default executes everything as `nobody`.
+Use only `root` if you have multiple command to run with multiple different user

 ## Installation
 There are two ways you can install cmdlinebeat: